chamaeleonidae/api/docs/webhooks/overview.md

 # Overview

-Chameleon supports a robust data pipeline including receiving data from may different sources and sending Chameleon Experience data out to you connected destinations.
+**Chameleon supports a robust data pipeline including receiving data from may different sources and sending Chameleon Experience data out to you connected destinations.**

+---

 ## Data into Chameleon :id=incoming-webhooks

-**These REST endpoints are a simple way to get data into Chameleon**.
+**These webhooks are a simple way to get data into Chameleon**.

 Currently, our Incoming Webhooks API supports the following two advanced use cases: